Doctor insights on:

 - Stage 4b uterine cancer treatable

-- Stage 4 cancer no treatment
+- Stage one colon cancer treatment